Gases - MQxxx (MQ135 CO2, MQ3 Alcohol)¶

 Example MQ-xxx sensor gas level to resistance graph:

-All plots use a normalized sensor resistance ratio (Rsensor/Rzero) as input.
-The ratio Rsensor/Rzero is the measured sensor resistance divided by a reference resistance value Rzero.
 The value of Rzero is the value the sensor has when a reference gas concentration is measured.
 As the plot is logaritmic, changing Rzero equals shifting the curve up or down.
 This means Rzero can be used to calibrate the sensor.

-The measurement algoritm is done in two steps: 1) Convert the measured voltage in the resistance value of Rsensor.
 2) Apply the approximated curve for the given sensor type and gas type.

-• Several examples were found in literature to apply the linear log-log relation to convert the measured Rsensor value into a gas concentation level.
+Rsensorvalue into a gas concentation level.
 The plugin uses a table with sensor specific data.
 Per sensor the algorithma and associated parameters are provided.
 Other sensors can be added, given the correct data can be produced.

-Temperature and humidity compensation
+Temperature and humidity compensation¶

 The MQ-xxx series of sensors is depending on the environment temperature and humidity.
 The datasheets often provide a graph that shows the relation between the Rsensor/Rzero ratio and environment temperature for various relative humidity levels.
 Figure below shows this relation for the MQ-3 sensor.
-From the plot it is clear that this relation is not linear.

 Example MQ-xxx temperature and humidity influence on sensor resistance